bughuntar/Cyber-Security-Tools/README.md

-# 24 Cybersecurity Search Engines that Every Hacker Should Know  🎯
+# 24 Cyber Security Search Engines that Every Hacker Should Know  🎯
 <br>&nbsp;

 No | Resources | Website | | No | Resources | Website